 Safeguarding covers more than the contribution made to child protection in relation to individual young people.
 It also encompasses issues such as pupil health and safety, bullying and a range of other issues.
 For example, arrangements for meeting the medical needs of children, providing first aid, building security, drugs and substance misuse, positive behaviour, etc. There may also be other safeguarding issues that are specific to the local area or population that need to be identified in partnership with the Local Authority e.g. gang membership and the safeguarding of vulnerable adults.
 Winterton Community Academy has a duty to ensure that safeguarding permeates all activities and functions.
-This policy therefore complements and supports a range of other safeguarding issues
+This policy therefore compliments and supports a range of other safeguarding issues including:

 - Bullying including cyber bullying

 - Children missing education

 - Child missing from home or care

 - Child sexual exploitation (CSE)

+- Child Criminal Exploitation

 - Domestic violence

 - Drugs

 - Fabricated or induced illness

 - Faith abuse

 - Female genital mutilation (FGM)

 - Forced marriage

 - So called Honour based violence

 - Gangs and youth violence

 - Gender based violence/violence against women and girls (VAWG)

 - Hate

 - Mental health

 - Missing children and adult strategy

+- Private fostering

+- Preventing radicalisation

+- Relationship abuse

+- Sexting

+- Sexual Violence and Sexual Harassment between children (May 2018)

+- Teaching online safety in school (DfE, June 2019)

+- Trafficking

-- Private fostering - Preventing radicalisation - Relationship abuse - Sexting - Sexual Violence and Sexual Harassment between children (May 2018) - Trafficking - 1.2 Responsibilities: Governors - The named governor for safeguarding is: Mr C Peters - 1.2.1 The governors will oversee and keep under review the Schools/Academy Child Protection and Safeguarding policy and ensure they: - Have robust Safeguarding procedures in place. - Operate safer recruitment procedures and ensures appropriate checks are carried out on new staff and adults working on the school site.
-This includes checking the Single Central Record (SCR). - Have procedures for dealing with allegations of abuse against any member of staff or adult on site. - Appoint a member of staff from the School/Academy leadership team (SLT) to the role of designated safeguarding lead with a clear job description outlining this role. - Always have cover for the designated safeguarding lead. - Provide a broad and balanced curriculum with children being taught about safeguarding, including on-line, through teaching and learning opportunities. - Have appropriate filters and monitoring systems in place to proactively monitor internet use particularly for vulnerable pupils. - Take steps to remedy any deficiencies or weaknesses with regard to safeguarding arrangements. - Governing Body will nominate a member responsible for liaising with the LA and/or partner agencies in the event of allegations of abuse against the Head teacher - Carries out an annual review of the Safeguarding policy and procedures. - Carry out an Annual Safeguarding Audit sharing this with the LSCB/Safeguarding in Schools team. - Ensure that the School/Academy contributes to inter-agency working in line with the statutory guidance 'Working Together to Safeguard Children 2018. - Comply with its obligations under section 14B of the Children's Act 2004 to supply the LSCB with information to fulfil its functions. - Ensure that at least one person on any appointment panel has undertaken safer recruitment training. - Governing bodies should utilise the experience and expertise of their staff when shaping safeguarding policies. - 1.2.2 All adults working in our School/Academy (including visiting staff, volunteers and pupils on placement) are required to report instances of actual or suspected child abuse or neglect (as defined in the latest DfE 'Keeping Children Safe' 2018 guidance) to the Designated Senior Lead with responsibility for child protection.
+1.2 Responsibilities: Governors

+- The named governor for safeguarding is Chris Peters - 1.2.1 The governors will oversee and keep under review the School/Academy Child Protection and Safeguarding policy and ensure they: - Have robust Safeguarding procedures in place. - Operate safer recruitment procedures and ensure appropriate checks are carried out on new staff and adults working on the school site.
+This includes checking the Single Central Record (SCR). - Have procedures for dealing with allegations of abuse against any member of staff or adult on site. - Appoint a member of staff from the School/Academy leadership team (SLT) to the role of designated safeguarding lead with a clear job description outlining this role. - Always have cover for the designated safeguarding lead. - Provide a broad and balanced curriculum with children being taught about safeguarding, including on-line, through teaching and learning opportunities. - Have appropriate filters and monitoring systems in place to proactively monitor internet use particularly for vulnerable pupils. - Take steps to remedy any deficiencies or weaknesses with regard to safeguarding arrangements. - Governing Body will nominate a member responsible for liaising with the LA and/or partner agencies in the event of allegations of abuse against the Head teacher - Carry out an annual review of the Safeguarding policy and procedures. - Carry out an Annual Safeguarding Audit sharing this with the Children's MARS/Safeguarding in Schools team. - Ensure that the School/Academy contributes to inter-agency working in line with the statutory guidance 'Working Together to Safeguard Children 2018. - Comply with its obligations under section 14B of the Children's Act 2004 to supply the Children's MARS with information to fulfil its functions. - Ensure that at least one person on any appointment panel has undertaken safer recruitment training. - Utilise the experience and expertise of their staff when shaping safeguarding policies.

+1.2.2 All adults working in our School/Academy (including visiting staff, volunteers and pupils on placement) are required to report instances of actual or suspected child abuse or neglect (as defined in the latest DfE 'Keeping Children Safe in Education' 2020 guidance) to the Designated Senior Lead with responsibility for safeguarding.

-The Designated Lead for Safeguarding is: Mrs L Daveran
+The Designated Lead for Safeguarding is: Louise Daveran

-The Deputy Designated Lead for Safeguarding is: Mrs A Burman
+The Deputy Designated Lead for Safeguarding Alison Burman